Corneal Transplantation In Johannesburg, South Africa

 A corneal transplant is the surgical replacement of damaged tissue of the eye’s cornea, or clear surface layer.
 An unhealthy cornea can cause blurred or distorted vision because the eye cannot properly focus light.

 Patients who require corneal transplants suffer from distorted vision due to irreversible damage to their cornea.
-Scarring from diseases and injuries are common reasons for corneal damage.
-An eye surgeon may also suggest a transplant for other conditions, including family history of corneal failure and keratoconus (irregularly shaped cornea).
+Scarring from diseases and injuries is a common source of corneal damage.
+An eye surgeon may also suggest a transplant in certain situations or for certain conditions, including family history of corneal failure and keratoconus (irregularly shaped cornea).

 Lamellar Corneal Transplants

-Dr. Guglielmetti offers partial corneal transplant surgery involving a type of transplantation called lamellar corneal transplants.
+Dr. Guglielmetti and Dr Höllhumer offer partial corneal transplants surgery involving a type of transplantation called lamellar corneal transplants.
 With this surgery, there are few, if any sutures needed and less risk of tissue rejection or infection as compared to other corneal transplant techniques.
 Recovery time is also quicker and there is usually less discomfort after surgery.
 Dr. Guglielmetti’s dedication to using the best equipment and most effective techniques allows him to better treat his patients with these types of procedures.

 - Back Surface (posterior lamellar)